measurement-kit/measurement-kit/doc/api/common/error.md

 `FileIoError` indicates I/O error when reading a file.

-\brief`ParallelOperationError` indicates that a parallel operation failed.
+`ParallelOperationError` indicates that a parallel operation failed.
 In this case, consult the child errors to see more details.

 `SequentialOperationError` indicates that a sequential operation has failed.
 See the child errors for more details.